sdat2/PotentialHeight/README.md

 # WorstSurge repository

 ## adforce

 ADCIRC forcing and processing.
 Some generic mesh processing.

 ## adbo

 Bayesian optimization using `adforce` to force adcirc with a `trieste` Bayesian optimization loop.

+## cle

+Chavas et al. 2015 profile calculation in matlab. (fairly slow coupling)

 ## chavas15

-Chavas et al. 2015 profile.
+Chavas et al. 2015 profile calculation in python.
 (Currently not working properly)

 ## tcpips

 Tropical Cyclone Potential Intensity (PI) and Potential Size (PS) Calculations.
 Includes pangeo script to download and process data from CMIP6 for calculations.
-Uses
+Uses the `tcpypi' package to calculate potential intensity

 ## worst